PistonDevelopers/blog.piston.rs/_posts/2017-02-06-the-mathematics-of-infinite-things-space.md

 When `n` and `m` in the example above goes to infinity, you can start at 0,
 add infinity to take an infinitesimal step in the rotation direction of the torus.
-Take an Aleph-2 step (a higher infinity), and you jump from the 0-point at the first torus
+Take an Aleph-1 step (a higher infinity), and you jump from the 0-point at the first torus
-to the 0-point (ignoring Aleph-2) to the second torus.
+to the 0-point (modulus Aleph-1) to the second torus.

 ### Inflating 3D structures